mendix/docs/content/en/docs/refguide/modeling/domain-model/_index.md

 Take a look at the following domain model.

-{{< figure src="/attachments/refguide/modeling/domain-model/customer-order.png" class="no-border" >}}
+{{< figure src="/attachments/refguide/modeling/domain-model/customer-order.png" >}}

 #### 3.1.1 Customer Entity

 Objects of the entity `Customer` are stored in the table `module$customer` which is shown below.
 The `system$owner` and `system$changedby` columns are added to tables when indicated in the entity definition and contain the IDs of objects from the `System.User` entity (the `User` entity in the `System` module domain model).
-This indicates the end-user who owns and the one which last changed each object.
+This indicates the end-user who owns, and the one which last changed, each object.

 | id | createddate | changeddate | system$owner | system$changedby | fullname |
 | --- | --- | --- | --- | --- | --- |